pavel-a/usb-digital-io16-hid/doc/Readme_usb_io_interface_lib.md

 Changes to the original DLL:
 ----------------------------

-* The type used for handles changed from int to intptr_t, for 64-bit compatibility.
-This should be binary compatible with existing 32-bit clients.
+* The type used for handles changed from `int` to `intptr_t`, for 64-bit compatibility.
+  This should be binary compatible with 32-bit programs written with the original library.
-* Enumeration names changed (also fixed typos; original names are kept for compatibility).
+* Enumeration names changed (to fix typos; original names are kept for compatibility).
 * Added helper functions for use from managed languages and scripts; see below.
-* By default the library opens all detected devices.
-TO DO: revise.

 C/C++ applications